-Part B (5%) Therapist/Client Reflection Component - Due prior to the beginning of the class immediately following the session you lead, you are responsible for submitting a brief (1 page single-spaced) reflection on your experience as a therapist (and, if you like, client) (e.g., How did it feel?
+Part B (5%)

+Therapist/Client Reflection Component - Due prior to the beginning of the class immediately following the session you lead, you are responsible for submitting a brief (1 page single-spaced) reflection on your experience as a therapist (and, if you like, client) (e.g., How did it feel?
 What worked/didn't work for you?
 What would you do differently next time?
 What did you like/not like about this approach? etc.)

-DIVERSITY ROUNDS: ADAPTED CBT - 25% Due Nov 7, 14, 21
+DIVERSITY ROUNDS: ADAPTED CBT (30%)

+Due Nov 5, Nov 12, Nov 19

 CBT often needs to be adapted based on client/family characteristics.
-Your diversity rounds presentation is a small group project that will focus on applying/adapting CBT to a typically underrepresented client seen in child/adolescent psychotherapy and within in an informative case-based workshop that will be delivered to your colleagues.

-Your team will be leading a rounds-style discussion that will entail three components.
+Your diversity rounds presentation is a small group project that will focus on adapting CBT to a typically underrepresented client seen in child/adolescent psychotherapy and within in an informative case-based workshop that will be delivered to your colleagues.
+Your team will be leading a discussion that will entail three components.
 First, a case presentation of a mock child/adolescent client from diverse background.
-One group will focus on an indigenous client.
-The other two groups will focus on a client from an underrepresented background (e.g., Black, Latino/a/x, Middle Eastern, South Asian, etc.) As we have focused a great deal on CBT for anxiety/mood thus far, your case should describe another challenge seen in therapy clinics (e.g., eating disorders, discrete trauma, developmental trauma, grief, NSSI, anger/aggression).
+One group will focus on an Indigenous client.
+The other two groups will focus on a client from other marginalized and minoritized groups (e.g., individuals with racialized identities, persons with disabilities, gender-diverse individuals).
+You are welcome (and do not have) to incorporate multiple sources of diversity; if you choose to do so, consider applying the intersectional perspective.
+As we have focused a great deal on CBT for anxiety/mood thus far, you may want to (but do not have to) describe another challenge seen in therapy clinics (e.g., eating disorders, developmental trauma, grief, non-suicidal self-injury, disruptive behaviour).
 The second component will be didactic in nature, and you will review relevant literature/evidence-based practice/relevant manuals, etc. to succinctly present a treatment plan and considerations for flexible adaptation based on your client's characteristics.
 Although this component is meant to be didactic in nature, make sure you provide several opportunities for class input/discussion.
 Towards that end, you are also to provide one relevant reading the week prior to your presentation to facilitate class learning/discussion.
 The final component of your Diversity Rounds presentation will be one applied "skills" exercise relevant to your case that you will demonstrate or lead the class through.

-Steps to Follow/Components of Diversity Rounds Presentation:
+Components of Diversity Rounds Presentation: